agipson404/InfraVisor-Full_stack_monitoring-/README.md

 **Created By:** Arthur Gipson
 📺 **YouTube Video:** [https://youtu.be/d28OVuhgGQE](https://youtu.be/d28OVuhgGQE)

-**InfraVisor** is a full-stack infrastructure monitoring dashboard for remote devices.
-Built using Node.js, React, Python, WebSockets, it enables real-time system telemetry, log streaming, and device management.
+Built using Node.js, React, Python, WebSockets, MongoDB, TailwindCSS, and Recharts, **InfraVisor** is a full-stack infrastructure monitoring tool designed to run on Linux-based systems, enabling real-time telemetry, log streaming, and remote device management.

 ---